Crell/AttributeUtils/README.md

 AttributeUtils provides utilities to simplify working with and reading Attributes in PHP 8.1 and later.

 Its primary tool is the Class Analyzer, which allows you to analyze a given class or enum with respect to some attribute class.
-Attribute classes may implement various interfaces in order to opt-in to additional behavior, as described below.
+Attribute classes may implement various interfaces in order to opt in to additional behavior, as described below.
 The overall intent is to provide a simple but powerful framework for reading metadata off of a class, including with reflection data.

 ## Install